“Did you get the eggs today?” My husband asked. I was a little nervous to tell him yes, even though our egg basket looked bare.

 - Abdomen– you can feel the abdomen as a soft, but if it feels hard she probably isn’t laying eggs anymore.

 - Keel to Vent Space- The distance between the vent and the keel bone should be around two fingerbreadths.
 If you are closer to four, she’s probably done laying.

-If your hen is wanting to hatch her own she will stop laying.
-In our flock it’s not our silkies that have been broody like I’ve read, it’s our Black Australorps who I always find sitting on eggs.
+If your hen wants to hatch her own, she will stop laying.
+In our flock, it’s not our silkies that have been broody like I’ve read; it’s our Black Australorps who I always find sitting on eggs.

 It could just be your hen isn’t feeling her best.
 You can go through these 20 signs to see if your hen is ill.
 For me i always can tell by looking at a chickens comb or vent.
 If it’s slightly off I pick them up an examine further.

 If you free range your chickens always check around the homestead to see if she is hiding her eggs somewhere too.